 With your conclusion, simply restate the main idea without any personal statements.

 To further strengthen your understanding, we have added the basic precis template for you to follow.
 Just go through it step by step to have a well-written precis.

-It is important to go through examples before you start writing it yourself as it will give you an idea how to start writing your own precis.
+It is important to go through examples before you start writing it yourself, as it will give you an idea of how to start writing your own precis.

 We have gathered informative precis examples for you to seek help from.